 But the apology, sent out by Waters in an extremely brief tweet in the early hours of Tuesday after sustained pressure from Twitter users, was considered a poor response by many angry Twitter users.

-Hi all.
 If I offended anyone in any way I apologise.

 — Michael Waters (@MichaelWatersMP) June 3, 2014

 “As long as an apology begins with “if”, it’s not a sincere apology Mr. Waters!” tweeted one user, Khanyi Kubheka.

 Waters told EWN he would respond with a written statement later in the day but none was published on the DA website and Waters did not return a message to the M&G asking for a fuller statement.

 Later on Tuesday, Maimane told the SABC that the DA accepted the apology and would be reviewing its social media policy in response to the uproar.